We don’t support this browser anymore.

 Not only has the acquisition increased Barratt’s geographical reach, but it’s also increased the different types of customers it appeals to.
 The Redrow brand focuses on larger, higher-quality homes for more affluent buyers.
 The higher average selling prices of these homes should be a major positive for margins moving forward.

-Sales rates are well ahead of the prior year, and there’s a strong landbank ready to be unleashed when the housing market recovers.
-Markets are currently pricing in four consecutive cuts to interest rates out to March 2025, which should ease mortgage availability and affordability pressures for buyers.
+The order book is in good shape and growing, and there’s a strong landbank ready to be unleashed when the housing market recovers.
+Markets are pricing at least two more interest rate cuts over 2025, which should ease mortgage availability and affordability pressures for buyers.
 Barratt Redrow looks well placed to be buoyed by the rising tide.

-On the balance sheet side, structuring the deal as a share offer means that it shouldn’t have eaten too much into Barratt’s sizable net cash position, which was £0.9bn at the last count.
-That gives flexibility to cope with a challenging market in the near term.
+On the balance sheet side, structuring the acquisition of Redrow as a share offer means there’s still a sizable net cash position.
+That gives flexibility to cope with any bumps in the road in the near term.
+Barratt’s increased scale means it’s expecting to limit build cost inflation to between 1-2% this year.

 Barratt Redrow now has a strong landbank to unleash when the market picks back up.
-It’ll likely be a year or so before major benefits start to feed through to profits and there are no guarantees.
-In the meantime, Barratt's valuation remains depressed, a reflection of the tricky market conditions.
+It’ll likely be a year or so before major benefits start to feed through to profits, and there are no guarantees.
+In the meantime, Barratt's valuation isn’t overly demanding, a reflection of the tricky market conditions.

 Environmental, social and governance (ESG) risk